sqlpage/SQLPage/examples/official-site/your-first-sql-website/tutorial.md

  - a MySQL-compatible server with `mysql://user:password@host/database` ([see options](https://dev.mysql.com/doc/refman/8.0/en/connecting-using-uri-or-key-value-pairs.html)),
  - a Microsoft SQL Server with `mssql://user:password@host/database` ([see options](https://docs.rs/sqlx-oldapi/latest/sqlx_oldapi/mssql/struct.MssqlConnectOptions.html), [note about named instances](https://github.com/lovasoa/SQLpage/issues/92)),

-For more information about the properties that can be set in sqlpage.json, see [SQLPage''s configuration documentation](https://github.com/lovasoa/SQLpage/blob/main/configuration.md#configuring-sqlpage)
+For more information about the properties that can be set in sqlpage.json, see [SQLPage's configuration documentation](https://github.com/lovasoa/SQLpage/blob/main/configuration.md#configuring-sqlpage)

 ![screenshot for the full sql website folder organisation](full-website.png)